adrigzr/neotest-mocha/README.md

 [![build](https://github.com/adrigzr/neotest-mocha/actions/workflows/workflow.yaml/badge.svg)](https://github.com/adrigzr/neotest-mocha/actions/workflows/workflow.yaml)

-This plugin provides a Mocha adapter for the [Neotest](https://github.com/rcarriga/neotest) framework.
-Requires at least version 4.0.0.
+This plugin provides a [Mocha](https://github.com/mochajs/mocha) adapter for the [Neotest](https://github.com/rcarriga/neotest) framework.
+Requires at least Neotest version 4.0.0 which in turn requires at least neovim version 0.9.0.

 **It is currently a work in progress**.
 It will be transferred to the official neotest organisation (once it's been created).